Preparing for pregnancy: maternity leave and insurance in China

 If you’ve asked yourselves the tough question of “Are we ready to have a baby?” and come up with a gleeful and excited “Yes!”, then one of the next steps you’ll need to take will be to plan and prepare for that coming bundle of joy.
 Yes, this may sound boring and, yes, it can seem tedious, but any experienced parent will tell you the same; babies and children are hard work.

-Maternity leave and employee rights in China
+Maternity leave benefits as an employee right in China

 In China, employee rights, entitlements, and maternity leave rules can vary greatly between locations.
 Local governments determine the length of leave days allocated to both mothers and fathers, while the Social Security Bureau (SSB) administers the maternity allowance payments.
 Laws can be complex in China too, meaning even employers can find calculating allowances and leave provisions a difficult task.